Billy Graham, preacher to millions, adviser to US presidents, dies at 99

 Graham's life, in pictures - http://reut.rs/2HBz9p8

-(Reporting by Ed Stoddard and Bill Trott; Writing by Bill Trott; Editing by Diane Craft and Frances Kerry)
+(Reporting by Ed Stoddard, Bill Trott and Greg Lacour; Writing by Bill Trott; Editing by Frances Kerry and Diane Craft)